Student loan tax deductions and credits

 Student loan tax credits

 - American Opportunity Tax Credit: Undergraduates can take a credit for books, supplies, and tuition and fees.
-This credit may be available if your modified, adjusted gross income is $90,000 or less (over $160,000 but less than $180,000 if filing jointly).
+This credit may be available if your modified, adjusted gross income is less than $90,000 (less than $180,000 if filing jointly).

 - Lifetime Learning Tax Credit: Undergraduates, graduates, and those taking professional degree courses may qualify for a tax credit.
-This credit may be available if your modified, adjusted gross income is $65,000 or less ($130,000 if filing jointly).
+This credit may be available if your modified, adjusted gross income is less than $67,000 ($134,000 if filing jointly).

 For eligibility and details on these programs, see IRS Publication 970, Tax Benefits for Education, or speak with a tax professional.